1953 Paphos earthquake: Earthquake

-The earthquake on September 10 was associated with strike-slip faulting along or near the Paphos Transform Fault.
-It would be one of the most intense tremor ever felt in the region.
+Damage and aftermath

 Forty people were killed and 100 injured, mainly due to collapses as bodies were being pulled from the rubble.
 Another 4,000 were made homeless in the 158 towns and villages that were affected.
 The earthquake also triggered landslides which further damaged communities.
+Destruction in the towns of Stroumbi, Axylou, Kithasi, Lapithiou and Phasoula was complete.
 Shaking was accompanied by a small tsunami which waves were seen along the coast of Paphos without damage.
-Total damage from the quake has been estimated at £2 million (1953 rate).

-Response

 Rehabilitation and assistance were provided by the Government of the United Kingdom.
-On September 13, tents and aid supplies were air flown by the Royal Air Force while the Royal Navy sailed through the Suez Canal to help contribute to the recovery efforts.
-Blankets and clothings were supplied to those affected by the British Red Cross.
+On 13 September, tents and aid supplies were flown in by the Royal Air Force while the Royal Navy sailed through the Suez Canal to help contribute to the recovery efforts.
+Blankets and clothing were supplied to those affected by the British Red Cross.